 Allegations of Discrimination Prohibited by the Civil Rights Act, the Age Discrimination in Employment Act (ADEA), and Sexual Harassment Claims

 Your investment in creating a culture of mutual respect and transparency is critical to the success of your business.
 The Taylor Day Law team routinely assists employers in developing bespoke employee handbooks, job descriptions, and new hire packets that outline your employees’ rights, set clear expectations and consequences, and work towards preventing claims and lawsuits.
-Not only is it important to defend your rights when an employee alleges discrimination or harassment, but it is imperative to plan accordingly and avoid future problems from arising.
-We also conduct discreet yet thorough investigations of discrimination and harassment claims and make recommendations for confidential, non-litigation solutions, when appropriate.

 Employment Eligibility Verification (Form I-9 Audits)

 If your company has never conducted an independent audit of its compliance with USCIS Form I-9, please contact our team.
-We can identify non-compliant or missing forms and provide your on-boarding staff with tools and corrective actions to ensure the remediation of any errors and full compliance going forward.
+We can identify non-compliant or missing forms and provide your onboarding staff with tools and corrective actions to ensure the remediation of any errors and full compliance going forward.

 Reductions in Workforce

 Conducting a layoff is a difficult, often emotional process.
-Our Employment Law team can provide counsel to employers during workforce reduction preparations to lessen the chance of legal action being filed on behalf of former employees.
+Our employment law team can provide counsel to employers during workforce reduction preparations to lessen the chance of legal action being filed on behalf of former employees.
 We provide advice, counsel, and advocacy in litigation over reductions in force including severance agreements and notice requirements.

-Contact Our Employment Law Group
+Contact Our Employment Law Defense Attorneys